khafagaa/https---github.com-khafagaa-track-system/README.md

-* track-system is a react-native cli project that gets your current location and draws the points you need to reach with lines
+* track-system is a react-native cli project that gets your current location every second and draws the points you need to reach with lines
 * the liberaries i have used =>
       # react-native-maps
       # react-native-maps-directions